gbrriz/ProjectSet1/README.md

  - Image Classifier
  - Recommender System

-Each project has its own README file.
+Each project has its own README file. - In progress